Previous Page Next Page

 • An immediate threat of serious physical or emotional harm or death of a child caused by abuse or neglect.

-P1 intakes may also be appropriate when an alleged perpetrator continues to have access and present an immediate danger to other children, even if the victim child has been removed from the situation.
+P1 intakes may also be appropriate when an alleged perpetrator continues to have access and present an immediate danger to other children, even if the victim child was removed from the situation.

 If a child in DFPS conservatorship dies while in a licensed placement, see 4632 Death of a Child While in DFPS Conservatorship.